I spent a hard five minutes staring at a blank page and that diabolical blinking cursor, trying to come up with a good starting point for this.

 Green became the first player ever with 1,000 points, 500 rebounds, 500 assists, 100 steals and 100 blocks.

 It’s hard to really do those 82 games justice with one column because it was the most impressive stretch of basketball any of us has ever witnessed.

 Basketball heads and hoop novices around the world have been captivated by this Warriors team and, Wednesday, with the record on the line, the entire sports world tuned in to watch (albeit deeply conflicted with Kobe Bryant’s final game going on at the same time).

 On Saturday the NBA Playoffs begin and Golden State squares off against the Houston Rockets, which it beat in five games in the Western Conference Finals last year.

 To really solidify this group as the best ever, the Warriors will need another Larry O’Brien Trophy, and that’s not lost on anyone.

-“No matter what happens, this has been an incredible season,” head coach Steve Kerr said after the regular season finale.
+“No matter what happens, this has been an incredible season,” head coach Steve Kerr said after Wednesday’s win.
 “But it obviously takes on a different meaning if we go on and win the title, and that’s our focus now.”

 It seems reasonable given they became the first team in history to go an entire season without losing two in a row, and haven’t lost four out of seven games since the Los Angeles Clippers eliminated them in the first round of the 2013-14 playoffs.

 This regular season was special, and one basketball fans will burn to memory.
-But now that the playoffs are underway, the mission has taken on a whole new meaning and the page has become blank again.
+But when the ball tips off Saturday afternoon and the season takes on a whole new meaning, the page becomes blank again.